-- At any time, press to end a workout step and begin the next step. - From the workout screen, swipe up from the bottom of the screen, and select an option: - Select to pause the current workout step.

-- Select to end a workout step and begin the next step. - At any time, press to stop the activity timer. - At any time, swipe down from the top of the screen, and on the controls widget, select Stop Workout >

-✓ to end the workout.
+- At any time, press 💭 to end a workout step and begin the next step. - From the workout screen, swipe up from the bottom of the screen, and select an option: - Select to pause the current workout step. - Select < to end a workout step and repeat the previous step. - Select b to end a workout step and begin the next step. - At any time, press to stop the activity timer. - At any time, swipe down from the top of the screen, and on the controls widget, select Stop Workout > to end the workout.